SMFB7/app-compat-9/README.md

 ## Apps
 ### Social Media
 YouTube - 📄. 🤔 using this method (home page and search don't work), 😀 using web version
-VK - 👍.
+VK - 👍😀.
 You have to enable logging in by password, though.
 ### Games
-Minion Rush - 📄
+Minion Rush - 📄🤔.
+Costumes tab crashes, then the game endlessly plays a cutscene after reentering the app.